Enterprise Architecture Overview Training Course

 Teaching Method:

-- Theoretical presentations accompanied by examples
+- Theoretical presentations supported by practical examples

 UML in Enterprise Architect (workshops)